-The College Success Center also offers college success courses (ACA 115, ACA 122) that students typically take during their first semester in college.
+The College Success Center also teaches college success courses (ACA 122) students typically take during their first semester in college.
 These courses are designed to help students learn to navigate the college process and accomplish their goals.
 During the class, students will create individualized college success plans helping them to map their path towards a success career.

-TRiO Student Support Services & STEM-Health Science
+TRiO Student Support Services & STEM- Health Science